 Shelf life — that’s the primary reason preservatives are added to foods.
 Canning, heating, pasteurizing, drying and pickling are all ways to preserve food.
 We also allow certain added preservatives like citric acid and cultured dextrose.
 Preservatives undergo consideration on a case-by-case basis, weighing the benefits and drawbacks.

 For example, we allow sulfites in wines, where they may be present naturally in the grapes, or are added to ensure longevity in the bottle.
 We do not allow sulfites on dried fruits, where they're often used to prevent browning.

-We have a long history of working to ban artificial sweeteners from food we sell in our stores.
+We have a long history of working to ban sweeteners from food we sell in our stores.
 Aspartame, for one.
 When aspartame was approved by the FDA for food, we looked at technical information and considered our customers’ expectations.
-Based on that research, we added aspartame to our list of unacceptable ingredients for food, and have banned these other artificial sweeteners as well:
+Based on that research, we added aspartame to our list of unacceptable ingredients for food, and here are some other sweeteners we ban:

 A staple baking item that shouldn’t be overlooked, many all-purpose white flours are bleached with benzoyl peroxide or bromated with the addition of potassium bromate.
 These agents chemically age and strengthen gluten, and increase the rise and elasticity of dough.
 We don’t think it’s necessary, just a shortcut.
 Humans have been baking great things with unbromated flour for millennia.
 While a definitive finding on health risks is yet to be reached, bromate is currently banned in the EU and Canada, among other places.

 The list of no-gos.
 It can be a difficult process, and the answers are not always easy, but we know our food ingredient standards are part of how we’ve changed the way food is grown, raised, processed and experienced around the world.

 Below are many of the ingredients we've banned.